 Early History of the Raymo family

 This web page shows only a small excerpt of our Raymo research.
-Another 113 words (8 lines of text) covering the years 1626, 1683, 1680, 1673, 1733 and 1725 are included under the topic Early Raymo History in all our PDF Extended History products and printed products wherever possible.
+Another 113 words (8 lines of text) covering the years 1580, 1626, 1683, 1680, 1673, 1733 and 1725 are included under the topic Early Raymo History in all our PDF Extended History products and printed products wherever possible.

 Raymo Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Raymond, Rayment, Raymonds, Raymon and others.

 Early Notables of the Raymo family (pre 1700)

 Outstanding amongst the family at this time was Sir Thomas Raymond or Rayment (1626-1683), an English judge, Justice of the Common Pleas (1680); and his son, Robert Raymond...
-Another 27 words (2 lines of text) are included under the topic Early Raymo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Raymo family to Ireland

 Some of the Raymo family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Raymo family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Raymo name or one of its variants: John and William Raymond, who settled in Salem in 1630; Arthur Raymond, who settled in Virginia in 1635; William Raymond, who settled in New Hampshire in 1631.